learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ## Word Count

 We will illustrate a MapReduce computation for counting the number of occurrences for each word in a text corpus.
 In this example, the input file is a repository of documents, and each document is an element.
-We shall count the frequency of stop words for __style identification__ as stop words might have unique features which can potentially describe author's writing style based on their use of stop words while writing.
+We shall count the frequency of stop words for __style identification__ as stop words might have unique features which can potentially describe the author's writing style based on their use of stop words while writing.
 We shall look at some texts by Shakspeare and Jane Austin following this motivation.

 Map-Reduce in PySpark provides a practical and efficient way of achieving this goal as it:

 * works if the file is too large for memory

-* works even if the ouput is too large for memory
+* works even if the output is too large for memory

 * is naturally parallelizable

 ### Map-Reduce Framework

-Here are the steps that we will perform for our problem, under the map reduce framework.
+Here are the steps that we will perform for our problem, under the map-reduce framework.

 * Sequentially read a lot of data (text files in this case)